RandomSoup/sack/readme.md

 	- Decimal (32 bit float)
 	- Bool (`true` or `false`)
 	- None (`none`)
   	- Identifier
 	- List (Itterable Scope)
 	- file (File object)
 	- byte (8 bit integer)
-- Sack enforces a style guide for improve readability.
+- Sack enforces a style guide to improve readability.
 Compilers should by default warn for violations of the style guide.

 ## Syntax